nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > * You have to enter `DAY` input according to the command format else it will not be recognised as a valid date.
 >The valid inputs are `mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun`and `today`.
 >You can see the [command format](#command_format) for more information.
+> * Zoomaster will interpret you command as the Show module and slot feature if you do not enter the correct DAY input.
+> As such, you would see an error message saying you have entered an invalid module.

 ```
 Format: show {DAY(optional)}